Kravuar/ReservApp/README.md

 14. <span style="color:green">(MINOR)</span> k8s config (also `gateway` module isn't needed at all in that case)
 15. <span style="color:green">(MINOR)</span> notification port for reservations
 16. <span style="color:green">(MINOR)</span> sse for reservations
+17. <span style="color:green">(MINOR)</span> by-service route for staff module (if staff ever have been assigned a schedule for service - he should be included)
+18. <span style="color:orange">(MEDIUM)</span> Migrate to different authorization server, okta does not have profile picture attribute (or at least I don't know the way to get it)